4. Installing additional software#

 Helpdesk There is a large number of Python packages already available in Hydra, see the question How can I find specific Python or R packages?
 If the package you need is not available, we can install it for you.

-4.3.
+4.2.1.
 Python virtual environments#

-A virtual environment is an isolated Python environment in which you can safely install Python packages, independent from those installed in the system or in other virtual environments.
-For Python developers, using virtual environments is very convenient as it allows working on multiple software projects at the same time.
-On the other hand, as explained in section Additional Software, it is highly recommended to use the software modules as much as possible.
+A Python virtual environment is an isolated environment in which you can safely install Python packages, independent from those installed in the system or in other virtual environments.
+For instance, using virtual environments is very convenient for Python developers as it allows working on multiple software projects at the same time.

 In this section, we show how you can combine modules with virtual environments in the HPC to get the best of two worlds.

-srun --partition=broadwell --pty bash -l
+srun --partition=zen4 --pty bash -l

 2. Load a Python module as base of the virtual environment.
 Choose a Python version that is suitable for the additional Python packages that will be installed in the virtual environment: